Max In The Park

 -

-Collaborative Piece (Heather & South London Refugee Action): Facilitated by Heather, this work highlights the connection to nature and the inner plant knowledge held by members of the South London Refugee Association’s Community Hub.
+South London Refugee Action Community Hub and Esme Green from Creative Voices Collective: This work highlights the connection to nature and the inner plant knowledge held by members of the South London Refugee Association’s Community Hub.

 -